aranc/EmbeddingPython/README.md

 ```

 (The `parabola` command plots a parabola using matplotlib and numpy.
 The `pdb` command opens the Python debugger)

+So what we see above is a C program (`main.c`) that asks the user for commands and emits responses.
+The cool thing is that the commands are handled in a Python code (`crazy_python_code.py`)

 And you can change `crazy_python_code.py` even after compiling to add more commands and experiments to the demo